toitlang/toit/README.md

 The build system will automatically use a 32-bit build of the Toit compiler to produce the correct executable image for the ESP32.
 Your build might fail if you're on a 64-bit Linux machine and you don't have the support for compiling 32-bit executables installed.
 You can install this support on most Linux distributions by installing the `gcc-multilib` and `g++-multilib` packages.
-If you use `apt-get`, you can use the following command:
+If you use `apt`, you can use the following command:

 ``` sh
 sudo apt install gcc-multilib g++-multilib